Theater video tags: Copper Canyon Press

 Caption:

 “This brown girl from Chicago also loves the outdoors.”
 In the book trailer for her fourth poetry collection, Oceanic (Copper Canyon Press, 2018), Aimee Nezhukumatathil describes her motivation for writing and her passion for the natural world.
-Her illustrated collection of nature essays, World of Wonder, is forthcoming from Milkweed Editions.
+Her illustrated collection of nature essays, World of Wonders, is forthcoming from Milkweed Editions.

 Genre: